 Before doing so, get a complete copy of your file from your first lawyer.
 You have a right to this at any time.
 Submitting a FOIA request to the government can also help you obtain documents within its file.

-It may turn out that your lawyer was, after all, the source of the problem.
-If so, getting a new lawyer may be the best thing you can do for your immigration case.
+It might turn out that your lawyer was, after all, the source of the problem.
+If so, getting a new lawyer could be the best thing you can do for your immigration case.

 Your client file is your property, not the immigration attorney's property.